marmelab/sg/README.md

 - waitFor: add a promise for the task to `waitFor` before resolving.
 Used by the forkEffect to tell its parent task to wait for the new forked task to end
 - reject: reject the task promise with the given error, used internally to abort the task when the generator threw an error.
 Note that it will also cancel any forked task and bubble up, to the parent task if the current task was forked.
 - resolve: resolve the task promise with the given result, used internally in sagaIterator to end the task once the generator has finished its execution.
 Note that the promise will still wait for any forked task or promise passed to the `waitFor` method.
 You should never have to call this yourself.
-- cancel: cancel the task, it's iteration get stopped, and the internal promise become resolved.
-It's forked task get also cancelled.
 - onError: add error listener to be called when the task intenal promise is rejected.
 - onCancel: add cancel listener to be called when the task get cancelled.
+- cancelled: return true if the task has been cancelled false otherwise

 ### Adding your own custom effects with createEffect